 What's the next big performance?

-In November-December we'll be working on some Christmas performances (of course!)
-Some of our performances may be recorded for our website or local primary schools, but we're hoping for some live performances too.
+In 2022 we'll be working on some brand new performances!
+Some songs will be filmed for our website or local primary schools, but we're hoping for some live performances too.

 What do I need?

 For now, we're asking everyone to bring their own drink, ideally in a re-usable bottle with a lid (soft drinks only, no energy drinks please).
-This helps us keep covid safe!
 Please don't bring food or snacks.
 We have plenty of crisps and biscuits for break time, and 2022 will see the return of hot chocolate!